-Function annotations are placed after each parameter and after the return arrow (->) in a function definition.
+At the simplest level, annotations are written directly next to parameters and after a return arrow in a function definition.
+For example:

 def greet(name: str) -> str: